Skip to contents

 RG,

-layout_by_group = TRUE,
+layout.by.group = TRUE,

-vertex_palette = "Set2",
+vertex.palette = "Set2",

-edge_lty = c(`0.5` = "dashed", `1` = "solid"),
+edge.lty = c(sibling = "dashed", clone = "solid"),

-edge_col = c(`0.5` = "black", `1` = "black"),
+edge.col = c(sibling = "black", clone = "black"),

-edge_width = 1.5,
+edge.width = 1.5,

 ...